-Leaders are responsible for the core values of the organisation
+Leaders are responsible for the core values of the organization

-Business leaders are responsible to reinforce the core values of the organisation
+Leaders are responsible to reinforce the core values of the organization

 What are the core values of your business?
-And how can you as a business leader ensure that each employee is able to articulate the core values of the organisation in a conversation?
+And how can you as a business leader ensure that employees are able to articulate the core values of the organization in a conversation?

-As a business leader, you need to understand the importance and significance of the core values of your organisation.
+As a business leader, you need to understand the importance and significance of the core values of your company.

-Core values express the personality of your organisation
+Core values express the personality of your organization

-A well-thought-through set of core values are key to the uniqueness and power of the culture of an organisation.
-It expresses the personality of the organisation – remembering that your organisation is a living, breathing organism with a distinct personality.
+A well-thought-through set of core values are key to the uniqueness and power of the culture of an organization.
+It expresses the personality of the company – remembering that your organization is a living, breathing organism with a distinct personality.

 Furthermore, core values are much more than the generic list of good attributes like honesty, teamwork, integrity and customer service that is often only displayed on a company’s marketing materials.

 The single most important thing that allows the core values to infuse the company, is for the management team to lead by example.
-The leaders in the business must make sure that they live and breathe the values, and that they align their behaviors and decisions with the values.
+This means that the leaders must make sure that they live and breathe the values, and that they align their behaviors and decisions with the values.

 At its’ worst